Top Ten Trademarks: Everything You Need to Know

 A commercial service can help you monitor your trademarks and catch trademark infringement as soon as possible.
 If you allow others to use your mark, you should use a written licensing agreement.
 Don't let businesses selling low-quality products or services use your trademark, because they could dilute or invalidate your trademark rights.

 If you need help learning more about the top ten trademarks, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.